 - As a Barrio you get placement (reserved space) - As a Barrio you can enter events in the What?
 Where?
 When?
-Guide! - As a Barrio you qualify for Early Entry up to five days before the event see later section on page 4.
+Guide! - As a Barrio you qualify for Early Entry up to five days before the event. - You must have a site plan for your Barrio

-- You must have a site plan for your Barrio - You need to have a Leave-No-Trace plan and nominate a leave-no-trace lead - You need to nominate a wellbeing lead - You need to nominate a shit ninja (person who looks after one of the porta-potties)
+- You need to have a Leave-No-Trace plan and nominate a leave-no-trace lead - You need to nominate a wellbeing lead - You need to nominate a shit ninja (person who looks after one of the porta-potties)